ArticySoftware/Articy3ImporterForUnreal/README.md

   <img src="https://www.articy.com/articy-importer/unreal/enable_plugin.png">
 </p>

 After enabling the importer the window will prompt you to restart the editor, please do so to activate it for your project.
-When the editor restarts it will prompt you to rebuild missing dll files for the importer which you should confirm.
+When the editor restarts it will prompt you to rebuild missing DLL files for the importer which you should confirm.
 This can take a bit depending on the size of the project and the power of your computer but once finished the Unreal editor should be back up again.

 ## Export project from articy:draft

 Now that the importer is running, you are ready to export your data from articy:draft.

 Open your articy:draft project and open the export window.
 Here you will find the Unreal Engine export.
 Please note that the Unreal export uses [Rulesets](https://www.articy.com/help/Exports_Rulesets.html) to choose what and how to export.

 When exporting, chose your Unreal projects **Content** folder as the target for the `.articyue4` export file.

 <p align="center">